10 Effective Examples of Redirection in the Classroom for Parents

 Silent Signals: Non-Verbal Cues for Immediate Redirection

 Have you ever noticed how silent signals, like hand gestures or facial expressions, can be powerful tools for getting a message across?
 For example, a teacher might simply raise a finger to signal for quiet or flash a thumbs-up to encourage participation.
-These non-verbal cues can really help minimize disruptions and keep everyone focused during lessons.
+These can really help minimize disruptions and keep everyone focused during lessons.
 By guiding students to recognize and respond to these signals, educators create a more harmonious learning environment.

 Key takeaway: